 We Protect And Advance Your Interests

 A bid protest must be filed as quickly as possible.
 The Government Accountability Office (GAO) bid protest deadline is found in Section 21.2 of the GAO’s regulations “not later than 10 days after the basis of protest is known or should have been known”.
 That means you have literally only days to make a bid protest decision and to settle on a bid protest strategy.
 It is almost always advisable to attend the debrief, which, in most cases can extend the protest deadline and provide vital information about the award.
 There are a whole host of reasons to protest.
 Understanding the available avenues and the right basis for a protest in a particular case is a fact-intensive knowledge-based exercise.
-The most recent GSA statistics show that a flawed evaluation is the most frequent basis for a protest, however this is second only to the amorphous “other solicitation issue” category (see below).

 Don’t hesitate to consult immediately with the expert bid protest lawyers at Dunlap Bennett & Ludwig.
 Our government contract attorneys are familiar with all aspects of bidding for, obtaining, and maintaining government contracts and pursuing bid protests, whether it is a Contracting Officer Protest, Agency Protest, or Government Accountability Office (GAO) Protest.